← All Chapters|Part 6Synthesis and Implications

 The Reader's Responsibility

 This book has presented Marshall's testimony.
-It has presented the circumstantial evidence from six independent domains.
+It has presented the circumstantial evidence from seven independent domains.
+It has developed the electromagnetic ecology framework as the scientific model that unifies the evidence.
 It has been transparent about the gap between consistency and proof.
 It has not asked the reader to believe.

 It asks the reader to consider.

-Consider the geology—the documented underground infrastructure, natural and constructed, that exists beneath the surface of the Earth.
+Consider the geology — the documented underground infrastructure, natural and constructed, that exists beneath the surface of the Earth, concentrated in regions with precisely the electromagnetic properties the EM model predicts.

-Consider the biology—the documented capacity of parasitic organisms to modify host behavior, and the documented gaps in our knowledge of the deep biosphere.
+Consider the biology — the documented capacity of parasitic organisms to modify host behavior, and the documented gaps in our knowledge of the deep biosphere and the electromagnetic biosphere.

-Consider the culture—the documented volume of entertainment media that parallels Marshall's testimony with a specificity that resists coincidence.
+Consider the culture — the documented volume of entertainment media that parallels Marshall's testimony with a specificity that resists coincidence, and the cross-cultural convergence of entity descriptions that the EM model uniquely predicts.

-Consider the neuroscience—the documented convergence between Marshall's description of drone neurology and the clinical presentation of psychopathy.
+Consider the neuroscience — the documented convergence between Marshall's description of drone neurology and the clinical presentation of psychopathy, and the EM model's explanation of how electromagnetic entrainment could produce precisely this neurological profile.

 The Final Question